s-ben/dcrdocs/docs/advanced/general-privacy.md

 ## About transaction graphs

 It’s important to understand, that transactions are pseudonymous, but not anonymous.
 That means, a transaction graph can be built up, and there exists companies that are doing that work.
-If at some point one of our transaction is connected to our real world identity, it becomes easy to make assumptions based on that, for example that other transactions also belong to us, or that a specific unspent transaction belongs to us (that could give information about our balance).
+If at some point one of our transactions is connected to our real world identity, it becomes easy to make assumptions based on that, for example that other transactions also belong to us, or that a specific unspent transaction belongs to us (that could give information about our balance).

 ## Trade-offs of reusing vs not reusing addresses